ercjns/LostTime/README.md

 ## Deployment

-### Code Updates

-git pull, restart the daemon

-### Database Schema Changes

-git pull, python -m flask db update, restart the daemon
+It's easy!
+Open an ssh client and `git pull` and then restart the daemon via `TERM` in the NFS GUI.
+If there are also db schema changes, also run `python -m flask db upgrade` to pick up the new schema.

 ### Initial